Cinnamon Ideas: Not just the fragrance of autumn

 In case you missed it...

 The best cinnamon is real cinnamon with the aroma, flavor and health benefits that go with it.
 Much of the "cinnamon" sold in grocery stores is a variety called cassia that is not true cinnamon.
-If you are looking for the best flavor and digestibility, you should buy real Ceylon cinnamon.
+If you are looking for the best flavor and digestibility, you might want to try real Ceylon cinnamon.